Jayesh0706/kubernetes/authorization/rbac/README.md

 - when you create a Role, you have to specify the namespace it belongs in.
 - It defines what actions (verbs) can be performed on what resources.
 - **Examples of Verbs**: `get`, `list`, `create`, `update`, `delete`, `watch`.
-- Roles are ==typically created based on job functions or business needs==, such as "admin," "developer," or "analyst."
+- Roles are  typically created based on job functions or business needs , such as "admin," "developer," or "analyst."
 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: Role